-But now, as I am working out at a higher intensity, I am once again posting my workout logs on my fitness site and in a powerlifting forum, but this time I will mention the LORD when appropriate.
-If non-Christians reading it get offended by an occasional mention of the LORD, so be it, I ‘m not going to let that deter me from writing what I want in my own logs. (see Full Workout Logs 2014 - ? and Muscle and Brawn Forums Profile).
+But now, as I am working out at a higher intensity, I am once again posting my workout logs on my fitness Web site, but this time I will mention the LORD when appropriate.
+If non-Christians reading it get offended by an occasional mention of the LORD, so be it, I ‘m not going to let that deter me from writing what I want in my own logs (see Full Workout Logs 2014 - ?).

 I discuss My Experiences with Secular and Christian Rock Music in a three part article on my Christian Web site.
 In that article I discuss how I have found Contemporary Christian Music (CCM) to be very spiritually uplifting, and it is.
 But I also mention how I was also listening to secular rock music, especially while I was working out.
 But this is related to the previous point.